 - 1. Be certain chamber and magazine are empty. - 2.
 With slide held upside down, replace barrel and push it rearward into its locked position. - 3.
 Replace the recoil spring assembly into position.
-The rear end of the guide rod seats against the barrel lug.
+The rear end of guide rod seats against barrel lug.
 NOTE: When replacing the recoil spring assembly, be sure the flared end of the inner recoil spring is oriented toward the muzzle of the pistol. - 4.
-Replace the slide onto the frame and place in its "closed" position, as if the pistol were fully assembled. - 5.
+Replace slide onto frame and place in its "closed" position, as if the pistol were fully assembled. - 5.
 Insert the takedown pin into the frame at a downward angle (about 45°) until its tip pushes down its retaining spring.
 Then rotate the pin downward until it is aligned with its hole and insert it fully into the pistol frame. - 6.
-Replace empty magazine in the frame through the butt of pistol.
+Replace empty magazine in frame through butt of pistol.